danngalann/panorama-horizon-maker/README.md

 ## How to use
 1. Open your image with the File menu.
 The image must be an equirectangular panorama.
 2. Mark Az 0 by right-clicking any part of the image.
 A vertical line will appear.
-All azimith coordinates will be calculated relative to this line.
+All azimuth coordinates will be calculated relative to this line.
 3. From left to  right, left-click on the image to generate points following the horizon.
 Each point will be an Az/Alt coordinate.
 4. Using the File menu, save your HRZ file.